 Timber rattlesnakes were once widespread in Connecticut, even in colonial times.
 Local place names are a dead giveaway, like Rattlesnake Mountain, along the Metacomet Trail.

 Today’s populations are much smaller than they once were, in the center and west of the state.
-They’re only found in around ten towns total.
+They’re only found in around ten towns.
 That’s in part because colonial records indicate that many towns had bounties on them.

 Delaware used to be home to a thriving population of timber rattlesnakes.
 However, it’s thought that the snakes here have since died out.
 You’re unlikely to encounter any.

 A snake with a smaller range in Florida is the timber rattlesnake.
 These snakes only live in the far north of the state, in the area between Tallahassee and Jacksonville.
-They prefer wooded areas.
+They prefer to live in wooded areas.

 There are lots of rattlers in Florida, and dangerous snakes generally, but only six species.